GNU-Ymir/Documentations/primitives/types.md

 }
 ```

-The other method is to used the tuple destructuring syntax, that will
+The other method is to use the tuple destructuring syntax, which will
-create new variables and therefore begins with the keyword **`let`**.
+create new variables and therefore starts with the keyword **`let`**.

 ```ymir
 def main () {